abduhafiz1993/TestingCI-CD/README.md

 Now, let’s look at a slightly more complex function, and think about how writing tests can help us to find errors.
 We’ll now write a function called is_prime that returns True if and only if its input is prime:

+## Unit Testing

+Even though we were able to run tests automatically using the above method, we still might want to avoid having to write out each of those tests.
+Thankfully, we can use the Python unittest library to make this process a little bit easier.
+Let’s take a look at what a testing program might look like for our is_prime function.